utelecon/utelecon.github.io/src/pages/en/utokyo_vpn/index.md

 ### Information Security Education
 {:#information-security-education}

-At the University of Tokyo, we conduct information security education for everyone with a UTokyo Account each year.
-You will be notified when the implementation period arrives, so please ensure to pass the test.
-For details about the timing and the procedure of the course, kindly refer to the <a href="https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx">Information Security Education page</a>.
+UTokyo VPN is only available to users who have completed the Information Security Education.
+Information Security Education is held annually for all UTokyo Account holders with the aim of improving [Information Security at UTokyo](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Home.aspx).
+For details about the timing and the procedure of the course, kindly refer to the [Information Security Education](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx) page.

--  If you don't complete the information security education within the implementation period, your privilege to use the UTokyo VPN will be suspended.
+- If you don't complete the Information Security Education within the implementation period, your privilege to use the UTokyo VPN will be suspended.
+Specifically, you will no longer be able to install the application required to use the UTokyo VPN.
+Furthermore, even if you have already installed it, you will no longer be able to connect to the UTokyo VPN.

-- If your access gets suspended, please ensure to undergo the information security education.
-The suspension on your access will be instantly lifted the moment you succeed in the confirmation test.
+- If your access gets suspended, please ensure to undergo the Information Security Education.
+As soon as you pass the confirmation test, the suspension of your  access will be restored immediately.

+- For those who are newly enrolled and appointed, complete the [Information Security Education](https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx) and pass the confirmation test in order to start using UTokyo VPN.
+Please complete the Information Security Education before starting to use the UTokyo VPN.

 ### Enable Multi-factor Authentication
 {:#mfa}